copperdogma/next-authjs-psql-base-template/docs/logging.md

-# Logging System Documentation
+# Logging System

-This document describes the logging system used in the Next.js Firebase PostgreSQL template.
+This document describes the logging system used in the Next.js PostgreSQL template.

 ## Overview